muzammilshaik/secsys/_posts/2025-07-30-KubeKickstart.md

 By properly configuring Services and Ingress, you can ensure that your applications are accessible, secure, and reliable.

-## 🚀 Kubernetes Workloads: Deployments, StatefulSets, and DaemonSets
+## 🚀 K8s: Deploy, Stateful & DaemonSets

 Kubernetes provides several resource types to deploy and manage your applications.
 Let's explore the three main workload resources: Deployments, StatefulSets, and DaemonSets.